It’s true! There is life after b’nai mitzvah!

 The class is quite free-wheeling, and “getting side-tracked” is welcome and even expected.
 Our curriculum covers many topics related to Jewish life in the modern world, ranging from individual spiritual journeys, comparative religions, the modern state of Israel, and Jewish perspectives on contemporary social issues—to name just a few.
 It certainly has a place for your questions, ideas, and opinions as a Jewish young adult.
 Download an overview of the Midrasha High curriculum.

 We also take part in special events at Temple Beth Shalom and in the Spokane community, including tzedakah opportunities, Yom Hashoah, special speakers, and the Spokane Jewish Film Festival.
 Registering for and participating regularly in Midrasha High is one of the requirements for receiving a scholarship to attend USY and Israel programs.

 Ready to register for Midrasha High this year?

 If you have more questions about participating in Midrasha High, please contact the Education Director by emailing email@example.com or calling 509-747-3304.

 Madrichim Leadership Program

 Are you ready to take on more leadership in our congregation?

 The Temple Beth Shalom madrichim program is a leadership opportunity available for students in grades 8 through 12.
 Our madrichim (teachers, guides) are teens who assist and provide leadership in Sunday school and Hebrew school.
 They work side by side with teachers and act as role models for students.

-Interested students can download the madrichim application.
+Interested students can download the madrichim application at our registration portal.